rctay/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

 to both be empty.

-If you just want to restore just one file, say your hello.rb, use linkgit:git-checkout[1] instead
+If you just want to restore just one file, say your hello.rb, use linkgit:git-checkout[1] instead.

+To restore hello.rb to the version in the index:

     $ git checkout -- hello.rb

+This way, "git diff hello.rb" returns no differences.

+To restore hello.rb to the version in the HEAD revision:

     $ git checkout HEAD hello.rb

-The first command restores hello.rb to the version in the index, so that "git diff hello.rb" returns no differences.
-The second command will restore hello.rb to the version in the HEAD revision, so that both "git diff hello.rb" and "git diff --cached hello.rb" return no differences.
+both "git diff hello.rb" and "git diff --cached hello.rb" return no differences.

 ### Fixing committed mistakes ###